Free Lease Default Letter Template (Notice of Rent Default)

 There are two types of leases.
 Before signing a lease agreement, you should know the difference to understand what to do in case of a breach:

-1. Periodic Rental Agreement: this agreement typically operates on a week-to-week or month-to-month basis.
-The agreement renews itself after for the duration with each rent payment made.
+1. Periodic Rental Agreement: This agreement typically operates on a week-to-week or month-to-month basis.
+The agreement renews itself after the duration of each rent payment.

-2. Lease agreement: the tenant has the option of paying their rent every month for the duration of the lease, typically one year, but the landlord may decide to a shorter or a longer-term.
+2. Lease agreement: the tenant has the option of paying their rent every month for the duration of the lease, typically one year, but the landlord may decide on a shorter or longer term.

-There are several ways in which Tenant default can arise, including:
+There are several ways in which lease defaults can arise, including:

 • failure to pay the rent and other sums reserved under the lease